Sequential Learning in the Dense Associative Memory: Sequential Learning Methods

 \subsection{Pseudorehearsal}

-Pseudorehearsal \citep{Robins1993, Robins1995}, similar to naive rehearsal above, is a rehearsal-based sequential learning method.
+Pseudorehearsal \citep{Robins1995}, similar to naive rehearsal, is a rehearsal-based sequential learning method.
 In pseudorehearsal, however, buffer items are not sampled from the training data of previous tasks, but instead from randomly generated data that is fed through the model.
 This removes the need for access to the previous training data, as only the model itself is required to generate buffer items.
 Pseudorehearsal has been studied in the Hopfield network \citep{Robins1998}, both using both homogenous (a random state is relaxed to a stable point, which is taken as the buffer item) and heterogeneous methods (a random state is relaxed to a stable one, and the \textit{pair} is taken as a buffer item to ensure the mapping remains consistent during training of the next task).
 We will focus on the homogenous method.
 After each task, we will generate some number of random probes (based on the amount of training data in the previous task, so we can compare the buffer size to the rehearsal method above) and relax these probes to a stable state.
 We then treat these relaxed probes exactly as if they were sampled from the training data using naive rehearsal --- combine with the data for the next task, shuffle, batch, and train.

-We theorize that pseudorehearsal will be extremely effective at higher interaction vertices.
-It is known that the memories of the Dense Associative Memory undergo a feature to prototype transition as the interaction vertex is raised \citep{KrotovHopfield2016,KrotovHopfield2018}.
+We theorize (and do indeed find) that pseudorehearsal will be extremely effective at higher interaction vertices.
+It is known that the memories of the DAM undergo a feature-to-prototype transition as the interaction vertex is raised \citep{KrotovHopfield2016,KrotovHopfield2018}.
 When the memories are learned to be prototypes of the training data, we expect random probes to stabilize on or near those prototype states, meaning we get buffer items that are extremely representative of the previous task training data without requiring explicit access to the data itself.
 This should improve the efficacy of pseudorehearsal, which has always suffered from buffer items that are not representative of training data \citep{Atkinson2021}.